-Use only marked and certified hoses to BS EN 1763 or BS3212 and which bear the year and name of the manufacturer and clips as LPG attacks and erodes natural rubber.
+Use only marked and certificated hoses to BS EN 1763 or BS3212 and which bear the year and name of the manufacturer as LPG attacks and erodes natural rubber.
 Keep hose lengths as short as possible and less than 2 meters in length.
 All flexible hoses must be secured with proper hose clips.
 Make sure that the hoses are kept clear of 'hot spots' and inspect them from time to time.
+Replace any hose that shows signs of wear and damage.